gatsbyjs/gatsby/packages/gatsby-source-graphql/README.md

 If your server supports apollo-style query batching you can also try [HttpLinkDataLoader](https://github.com/prisma-labs/http-link-dataloader).
-Just pass it to the `gatsby-source-graphql` plugin via `createLink` option.
+Pass it to the `gatsby-source-graphql` plugin via the `createLink` option.

 This strategy is usually slower than query merging but provides better error reporting.